keras-team/keras-io/examples/nlp/md/gpt2_text_generation_with_kerasnlp.md

     causal LM training.
 It does the tokenization along with other preprocessing works such as creating the label and appending the end token.
-- `keras_nlp.models.GPT2Backbone`: the GPT2 model, which is a stack of `keras_nlp.layersTransformerDecoder`.
+- `keras_nlp.models.GPT2Backbone`: the GPT2 model, which is a stack of `keras_nlp.layers.TransformerDecoder`.
 This is usually just referred as `GPT2`.
 - `keras_nlp.models.GPT2CausalLM`: wraps `GPT2Backbone`, it multiplies the
     output of `GPT2Backbone` by embedding matrix to generate logits over vocab tokens.

+---
-# Finetune on Reddit dataset.
+## Finetune on Reddit dataset.

 Now you have the knowledge of the GPT-2 model from KerasNLP, you can take one step further to finetune the model so that it generates text in a specific